sparkz-development/helicone/SYNC_README.md

 - Git command line tools
 - SSH access to both repositories
 - Bash shell environment
-- **Important**: Your Helicone fork must be up-to-date with the latest upstream changes
+- **Important**: Your Helicone fork must be up-to-date with the latest upstream changes (not handled by the script)

-### Step 1: Update Your Helicone Fork
+### Step 1: Update Your Helicone Fork (Manual Step)

-Before running the sync script, make sure your Helicone fork is up to date:
+Before running the sync script, you must manually update your Helicone fork:

 ```bash
 # Ensure you're in your Helicone directory